Exodus Jews got into idols

 Given the context of this chapter along with some of the quotes of Paul, what do you think are some of the kinds of sins Paul is worried about the Corinthians committing?

 Paul encourages the readers to count on God during “hard times,” a phrase some Bibles translate as “temptations.”
-Paul says God “will not allow the temptation to be more than you can stand” (10:13 NLT).
+Paul says God is “going to make sure you can handle whatever comes your way.
+You’re going to get through it” (10:13).
 Whether it is a hard time or a temptation, it is sometimes more than people can stand.
 So how should we take what Paul said, since it doesn’t seem to work in a literal sense?

 Paul says that if the Corinthians offer sacrifices to idols they are actually sacrificing “to demons, not to God” (10:20).
 Where does that come from?
 Why do you think he would say they are sacrificing to demons when the people are actually sacrificing to idols?